What it does

 Quick Start

-Flash Raspberry Pi OS Bookworm 64-bit to a microSD card.
-Enable SSH.
+Flash Pi OS Bookworm 64-bit to a microSD card.
+Enable SSH, set hostname to raspieyes.

-Plug in both round HDMI screens, camera module (CSI ribbon cable), and power.
+Plug both round HDMI screens, camera module (CSI ribbon), and power.

 git clone https://github.com/alevizio/raspieyes.git cd raspieyes && bash setup.sh

-Edit config.txt to set RENDER_MODE=parallax, TRACKING=yes, and your preferred eye color.
+Edit config.txt โ set RENDER_MODE=parallax, TRACKING=yes, choose your eye color.

-The eyes start automatically on boot.
-Walk in front of the camera!
+Eyes start on boot.
+Walk in front of the camera.

 sudo reboot